Population 436: Plot

 After stumbling upon some books on biblical numerology, Kady realizes that the townspeople attach mystical importance to the number 436 and are willing to go to extreme lengths to keep the population at that number.
 Anyone who expresses a desire to leave is treated for the "fever" by Dr. Greaver with electroshock therapy.
 It gradually becomes apparent to Kady that the residents of Rockwell Falls have no intention of allowing him to leave.

 After witnessing the execution of a seemingly willing woman at a town feast, Kady becomes hysterical and is taken to the clinic to be treated for the "fever".
 He escapes from his host and finds a sympathetic resident who came to the town eight years earlier and was once in the same predicament.
 He helps Kady plan his escape.
-After setting fire to the town garage as a diversion, Kady rescues Amanda from the clinic but is forced to leave Courtney behind after discovering that she has been trepaned by Dr. Greaver.
+After setting fire to the town garage as a diversion, Kady rescues Amanda from the clinic but is forced to leave Courtney behind after discovering that she has been lobotomized by Dr. Greaver.
 As Kady and Amanda flee the town in a stolen tow truck, a storm is brewing with dark clouds and lightning strikes.
 Kady then realizes that the cross hanging from the truck's rearview mirror and a doll on its dashboard both appeared in his dreams.
 The pair then hit a semi head-on, dying immediately after leaving town.

 The film ends with Frank, one of Kady's co-workers who has come in search of him, being picked up by the sheriff after his car hits the same pothole that Kady's had, blowing his tires in an echo of the beginning of the film.